YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 This project is inspired by [EliteAndroidApps/WhatsApp-Key-DB-Extractor](https://github.com/EliteAndroidApps/WhatsApp-Key-DB-Extractor).
 Since Android v4.0+ Google has removed adb backup  and apps no longer supported being abcked up by "adb backup -f myApp.ab -apk com.foobar.app".
 However there is one catch in this scenario and that is some old version of many apps including WhatsApp support that to this day, and that's the idea...

-The idea is to install "Legacy Version" of WhatsApp on you device via adb and use "adb backup"  to fetch files from "/data/data/com.whatsapp" folder which includes both the 'key' and 'msgstore.db' (non encrypted) file.
+The idea is to install "Legacy Version" of WhatsApp on you device via adb and use "adb backup"  to fetch files from "/data/data/com.whatsapp" folder which includes both the 'key' and 'msgstore.db' (non encrypted) file after that restore current WhatsApp.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/dark.png)